ARM-software/CMSIS-DSP/README.md

 * `-Ofast` must be used for best performances.
 * When using Helium it is strongly advised to use `-Ofast`
+* `GCC` is currently not giving good performances when targeting Helium.
+You should use the Arm compiler

 When float are used, then the fpu should be selected to ensure that the compiler is not using a software float emulation.